youssefHosni/Practical-Machine-Learning/Deploying-Yolo3-Model-on-FastAPI/README.md

 Within Jupyter lab you should be in the same directory where you used the `jupyter lab` command.

-Look for the `server.ipynb` file and open it to begin the ungraded lab.
+Look for the `server.ipynb` file and open it to begin to run it.

 To stop jupyter lab once you are done with the lab just press `Ctrl + C` twice.